 Delivery fees can be tricky.
 Since a delivery fee often can’t be calculated until after the rest of the order is finalized, it's a common opportunity for customers to complain.
 This can be incredibly costly to your business in terms of disputes, reviews, and money if your delivery fee is an estimate without solid grounding to back it up.
 To avoid these potential damages, it is best practice to set a standard for calculating your delivery rate.
 Here are the 3 most popular methods for calculating the charge for delivery for event rental professionals:

 You can view this flat fee as a charge to rent the truck, and base it on 1) how many trucks you own, and 2) the estimated opportunity cost.
 Mileage can be determined by calculating the cost of gas plus the cost of your driver and crew’s time.
 It is up to you whether your crew’s hourly rate will be the same or less while traveling than their regular hourly rate.
 Your crew’s time should include transportation time as well as loading into the truck, unloading at the venue, reloading the truck, and unloading back at the warehouse.

 The hourly fee for your crew should be the real rate of pay for these workers, not just their hourly rate.
-This will include their hourly rate plus any additional fees to come with compensating your employees, such as insurance costs, benefits, taxes, payroll fees, etc.
+This will include their hourly rate plus any additional fees to come with compensating your employees, such as insurance costs, charge rush fees, benefits, taxes, payroll fees, etc.